 - Check that they know how to blend two sounds together to make a word.
 Use a list of nonsense words for this task.
 (See ‘Practice Reading and Speaking’ Module nine.)

-- As you begin to teach reading to adults, teach phonics systematically in order of difficulty.
-Give attention to High Frequency words as these make up 50% of our everyday reading.
+- Give attention to High Frequency words as these make up 50% of our everyday reading.
 (A list of these can be found on pages 75-76.
 They’re listed by the Module that they’re found in.
 Concentrate on the reading and spelling of these words whilst you teach them how to blend and segment the words found in each Module.)
 Being able to speed read the sample words in each phoneme-grapheme group is also important as it enhances memory.

 - Test the adult literacy student before you teach a Module to discover what they are able to read from what you are about to teach.
 Test after teaching to check for improvement and assimilation.
 (Module Assessments for before and after teaching are found on pages 160-171.)

 - Students should read material regularly that is appropriate for their reading level.
-Libraries usually contain a selection of easy reading material for adults.
+The Phonic Stories for adults eBook should be used.
 This will give them practice in using what they have learned, by reading sentences, paragraphs then pages of text.

 - Work at the adult literacy student’s own pace.
 Encourage them to teach you, family or friends what they have learned.
 This will aid memory and help them discover what they need to spend more time on.
 (We tend to remember 90% of what we teach others and put into practice.)